jcftang/jcftang.github.com/source/_posts/2012-07-06-installing-ceph-on-sl6.markdown

 I then simply followed the 5 minute quick start guide at
 <http://ceph.com/docs/master/start/quick-start/> to see if ceph would
 start up.
 There is more documentation at <http://ceph.com/docs/master>
 that I have yet to go through.
+Perhaps the configuration of ceph can go into another post.